Graph-Fraudster: Adversarial Attacks on Graph Neural Network Based Vertical Federated Learning

-In this paper, the scale of Laplacian noise $\beta$ is set from 0 to 0.5, and the value of $k$ is set from 8 to 16.
-Figure~\ref{fig:defense} shows the result on GCN based GVFL.
+The scale of Laplacian noise $\beta$ is set from 0 to 0.5, and the value of $k$ is set from 8 to 16.
+Fig. \ref{fig:defense} shows the result on GCN-based GVFL.
 Note that $\beta=0$ and $k=16$ present the GVFL without defense mechanism.
-With the increase of $\beta$ or the decrease of $k$, these two defense mechanisms reduce the performance of GVFL to a certain extent, which shows that there is a trade-off between defense performance and GVFL's performance.
-As shown in Figure~\ref{defense.sub.1}, DP has limited defensive capability against Graph-Fraudster, or even useless, e.g., the performance on Citeseer.
+With the increase of $\beta$ or the decrease of $k$, these two defense mechanisms reduce the performance of GVFL to a certain extent.
+It shows that there should be a trade-off between defense performance and GVFL's performance.
+As shown in Fig. \ref{defense.sub.1}, DP has limited defensive capability against Graph-Fraudster, or even useless, e.g., the performance on Citeseer.
 It may be that the noise added by DP cannot offset the noise added by Graph-Fraudster well.
-As for Top-$k$, as shown in Figure~\ref{defense.sub.2}, it is more effective than DP, but it is unstable.
+As for Top-$k$, as shown in Fig. \ref{defense.sub.2}, it is more effective than DP, but it is unstable.
 For example, on Cora, Top-$k$ with $k=8$ outperforms other value and $k=12$ is second, which is not monotonous with the change of $k$.
-We believe this is due to the non-concentrated distribution of perturbations in the node embeddings.
-More specifically, the perturbations do not only exist in lower values.
+It is caused by the non-concentrated distribution of perturbations in the node embeddings.
+Specifically, the perturbations do not only exist in lower values.
 Moreover, the price of better defensive capability against Graph-Fraudster is the performance degradation of the main task.
-All in all, Graph-Fraudster can still perform well under two possible defense mechanisms.
-In future work, filtering perturbations from the local node embeddings is a feasible solution against adversarial attacks in GVFL, and keeping the performance of GVFL while gains defensive capability is also a great challenge.
+In summary, Graph-Fraudster can still perform well under two possible defense mechanisms.
+In future works, filtering perturbations from the local node embeddings is a feasible solution against adversarial attacks in GVFL, and keeping the performance of GVFL while gains defensive capability is also a great challenge.